 After the event our client was delighted to hear that the data recorded can be exported.
 They can use this data to help plan for future events and compare efficiency of different crowd management techniques.
 Overall, the 2019 Ottawa Canada Day went smoothly and our client’s needs were met.

 From firsthand experience, our client, Canadian Heritage, knew the impact of not having crowd wait-time monitoring tools in place.
 In past events, they had attempted to implement monitoring technology, but had yet to find a solution that offered live data.
 Thankfully for event managers, SMATS innovative traffic data technologies are adaptable for a plethora of use cases, including crowd monitoring.

 Sensor deployment at event

 With SMATS TrafficBox™ sensors, a monitoring system was established throughout where the lineup would form, using WiFi & Bluetooth detection to monitor the wait time throughout the day.
 The WiFi and Bluetooth sensors monitor the movement of individual MAC addresses generated by smart devices.
 SMATS applies an encryption to each MAC address to ensure individual privacy and then records the time each altered address spends within a specific zone or movement between two zones.
 A total of 3 sensors were installed along the lineup path, monitoring 2 smaller links and the combined total line route.
 The SMATS system served multiple purposes on Canada Day.
-Firstly it provided real time data to Canadian Heritage on the wait time to get through the Parliament Hill access security apparatus.
+First it provided real time data to Canadian Heritage on the wait time to get through the Parliament Hill access security apparatus.
 This was in turn communicated to their security partners, ensuring and confirming the flow efficiency of the public through security.
-Secondly it permitted PCH to advise the public on site of the estimated wait time thus facilitating decisions by the public on whether or not to access Parliament Hill.
+Second, it permitted PCH to advise the public on site of the estimated wait time, thus facilitating decisions by the public on whether or not to access Parliament Hill.